Under the Republic

 “TANKS HUNT FOR FILIPINO; Kamlon, Notorious Bandit, Is Target of All-out Campaign”.
 The New York Times.
 15 July 1952.

-More Information: On April 24, 1955, a conference, which was attended by 29 countries from Asia and Africa, was held in Bandung, Indonesia.
-This conference was a response to the growing influence of communism in Asia and western imperialism in Africa.
+On April 24, 1955, a conference, which was attended by 29 countries from Asia and Africa, was held in Bandung, Indonesia.
+This conference was a response to the growing influence of communism in Asia and Western imperialism in Africa.
 It aimed at forging a new international order that was neither communist nor capitalist.

 Sources: